hardcamls/hardcaml_web/docs/hardcaml_documentation/simulation.md

 # Limitations

-The simulators provided by Hardcaml are called cycle accurate simulators, rather than the more complex event driven simulators often used for RTL design.
+The simulators provided by Hardcaml are called cycle-accurate simulators, rather than the more complex event-driven simulators often used for RTL design.

-Verilator is an example of a popular cycle accurate simulator, while Icarus Verilog and Modelsim are examples of event driven simulators.
+Verilator is an example of a popular cycle-accurate simulator, while Icarus Verilog and Modelsim are examples of event-driven simulators.

-While event driven simulators are more powerful, for testing standard synchronous designs cycle accurate simulators are generally good enough, simpler to write testbenchs for and easier to make run reasonably fast.
+While event-driven simulators are more powerful, for testing standard synchronous designs cycle accurate simulators are generally good enough, simpler to write testbenches for and easier to make run reasonably fast.

-The Hardcaml simulators also add some further restrictions - specifically it is possible to (approximately) model multiple clock domains with cycle accurate simulators, but we do not currently allow that.
+The Hardcaml simulators also add some further restrictions - specifically it is possible to (approximately) model multiple clock domains with cycle-accurate simulators, but we do not currently allow that.
 Further, we do not model different clock edges and assume all synchronous logic is triggered on the rising edge.